Wash the Flour (WTF) Method

 Don’t be daunted, the “Wash the Flour” method is both easy and versatile!
 Here’s a simple step-by-step guide to help you get going.

 Mix 3 parts of your favorite all-purpose (AP) flour or bread flour (which has a slightly higher protein content and may yield a slight bit more gluten) with 1 part water.
-You can really use any type of wheat flour, but avoid pastry flour due to it’s low protein content.
+You can really use any type of wheat flour, but ideally you want it to have at least 11% protein content.
+Avoid anything under 10% entirely, like pastry flour.
 A good place to start is approximately 6 cups of flour to 2 cups of water, which should yield about 4-6 servings of seitan after washing.
 Knead this mixture enough to come together as a smooth ball of dough.
 If you find it’s really sticking to your fingers, add a little bit more flour.
 If you find it’s really tough and crumbly, add a bit more water.